rgelb/Database-to-Excel/README.md

 DatabaseToExcel.exe /s:MySqlBox /d:MyLocalDb /u:foo /p:bar /q:query.sql /o:out.xlsx
 ```

-This is the query that we ran:
+This is the query that we run:
 ```sh
   SELECT  TOP 10 ProposalID
   INTO    #pidsToGo